MartinKokesCz/graphql-nette-example/README.md

 ---

 ## Database Setup
-- Run migrations to set up the database schema:
+- The migrations are started together with docker compose command, but if it is not working you can manually run migrations to set up the database schema:
 ```bash
 docker exec -it graphql-nette-example-php-1 php bin/console migrations:migrate
 ```